Hanson Cement: History

-The company was acquired by HeidelbergCement in May 2007.

 In 2005, the company's depot in Birmingham was sold and subsequently redeveloped as Curzon Gate.

+The company was acquired by Heidelberg Materials (previously HeidelbergCement) in May 2007.

 Environmental concerns

-The company admitted to numerous environmental offences over the years leading up to 2009, during a case in which it was fined 250,000 pounds by the Environment Agency Wales (EAW) in February 2010.
+The company (reported as Castle Cement Ltd) admitted to numerous environmental offences over the years leading up to 2009, during a case in which it was fined £250,000 by the Environment Agency Wales (EAW) in February 2010.

 Operations

-The head office is in Castle Hill at Maidenhead in Berkshire, and the works are located in Ketton in Rutland, Buckley in Flintshire, Clitheroe and Avonmouth near Bristol.
-The company has a marine terminal at Avonmouth that is used for the importation of cement in bulk, with samples from there tested at the Ketton site's laboratory each week to ensure they meet British Standards.
-Cement is also imported through the Humber ports.
+The head office was in Castle Hill at Maidenhead in Berkshire, and the works are located in Ketton in Rutland, Buckley in Flintshire, Clitheroe and Avonmouth near Bristol.
+The company had a marine terminal at Avonmouth that is used for the importation of cement in bulk, with samples from there tested at the Ketton site's laboratory each week to ensure they meet British Standards.
+Cement was also imported through the Humber ports.

-Hanson Cement holds an open day at the Ketton production facility every year in July.